Sergei Chalibashvili: Death

 Chalibashvili died at the age of 21 following an accident during competition at the 1983 Summer Universiade in Edmonton, Alberta, when he hit his head on the platform while attempting a reverse 3½ somersault in the tuck position.
-He fell into a week-long coma and subsequently died of heart failure, never having regained consciousness.
+He fell into a week-long coma and died of heart failure, never having regained consciousness.

 Greg Louganis was a participant in the competition and witnessed the incident.
 He remembered what had happened as follows:

 I had a premonition.
 I closed my eyes and plugged my ears.
 I knew something terrible had happened when I felt the tower shake.
 I heard screaming.
 I ran to the edge of the platform and saw a lot of blood in the pool.
 I wanted to jump in after him, but people were yelling, 'Don't touch him!
 Don't touch him!'
 I couldn't watch anymore.

 Bob Rydze, the U.S. diving coach at the Edmonton games, blamed the tragedy on the athlete's coach, saying that Chalibashvili had been having difficulty with the dive all week in practice.
 In answer to a journalist's question as to why Rydze did not warn Soviet coaches, he replied that he would have appeared to be interfering in the Soviet coaches' business.
 According to Olympic diving champion Elena Vaytsekhovskaya, Chalibashvili went to the Universiade without a coach.
 According to reports, Chalibashvili's coach was his mother, Thais Muntean, who worked at the department of water sports at the Georgian State Institute of Physical Education (now dissolved and converted into a chair at the State University).
 She was absent from the competition.
 Subsequently, she grieved the loss of her only son and gave praise for the care given to him in an Edmonton hospital.

 A few years later a similar dive killed Nathan Meade (1966 – 1987), an Australian athlete in training.
 Greg Louganis earned a gold medal with the same dive at the 1988 Summer Olympics.
 At the University of Calgary, there was a memorial scholarship named after Chalibashvili for members of the university's swim team.

 Chalibashvili is the only water sports athlete known to have died as a direct result of a mishap during training or competition at an international multi-sport event such as the World University Games, Olympic Games or Commonwealth Games.